 Success, the Control GX Way

 Step 2.
-Find solutions, like the breakthrough shampoo that makes reducing grey as easy as washing your hair.
+Gather your tools, like the breakthrough shampoo that makes reducing grey as easy as washing your hair.

 Step 4.
-Enjoy your confidence, by going out into the world, and crushing it.
+Enjoy your new look, going out into the world and crushing it.

 3. Be Truthful, Ask for Honesty